jrt47/simple-chiptune-tracker/README.md

 - As a user, I want to be able to load each of my tracks from file
 - As a user, I want to be able to delete each of my tracks from file

+## Phase 4: Task 2

+I chose to implement a type hierarchy in the sound package of the ui package.
+The classes NoiseOscillator, PulseOscillator, and TriangleOscillator all have distinct functionality and extend the abstract class called Oscillator.